An Expat Talks about Living in

 Not to expect people to be overly friendly.
 I moved from the south in the USA so had a bit of culture shock in this aspect.
 I would recommend living in Oxford itself if you can afford it.
 You will have a much better experience and more diversity.

-An Expat Discusses Living in Leeds, UK
+An Expat Discusses Living in Cambridge, UK